 If you want more coverage, you're going to have to fork over more funds.
 Marketplace plans are divided into four different metal categories: bronze, silver, gold, and platinum.

 So, how much should you expect to pay for health care in Ohio?
-Here are the average monthly prices for a middle-aged Ohio resident:
+Here are the average monthly prices in 2019 for a middle-aged Ohio resident:

 |Source: Kaiser Family Foundation, Change in Average Marketplace Premiums by Metal Tier|